-Romania: Nuclearelectrica’s new strategic investment plan17.
-June 2020. / SEE Energy News
+Romania: Nuclearelectrica’s new strategic investment plan, SEE Energy News

 Shareholders of electricity producer Nuclearelectrica approved the new strategic investment plan for the period 2020-2025, which envisages investments in the amount of 500 million euros, said CEO of Nuclearelectrica Cosmin Ghita.